Ashley Holzer

 Ashley Holzer (née Nicoll; born 10 October 1963) is a Canadian-born equestrian specializing in dressage, who has been representing the United States since 2017.
 She was born in Toronto, the daughter of Moreen and Ian Nicoll, and is married to Charles Holzer.
 Representing Canada, she won a bronze medal in team dressage at the 1988 Summer Olympics in Seoul, together with teammates Cynthia Neale-Ishoy, Eva Pracht and Gina Smith.
 She also competed at the 2004, 2008 and 2012 Summer Olympics.

 Personal life

-Ashley is married to Charles Holzer, who competed for the United States Virgin Islands at the 1992 Summer Olympics in show-jumping.
+Ashley is married to Charles “Rusty” Holzer, who competed for the United States Virgin Islands at the 1992 Summer Olympics in show-jumping.
 She has two children; Harrison Holzer and Emma Holzer, who are both film actors.
 Holzer became a citizen of the United States in February 2016.
+Jane Holzer is her mother-in-law.